Immunizations – FAA Medical

 (2) Is taking medication or receiving other treatment for a medical condition that results in the person being unable to meet the requirements for the medical certificate necessary for the pilot operation…

-The front-runner vaccines for COVID-19 are using a medical mechanism known as mRNA.
-This relies on a synthetic strand of genetic code called messenger RNA to “prime” the immune system.
-This method is utilized for both Pfizer and Moderna’s vaccines.
 The COVID-19 vaccine produced by Pfizer and BioNTech (BNT162b2) was the first available to the American public under an Emergency Use Authorization (EUA) by the Food and Drug Administration (FDA).
-Allergic reactions have been reported but they appear to be rare and short-lived.
 Pfizer Vaccine Fact Sheet The vaccine mRNA-1273, produced by Moderna’s Biotechnology company has also been approved by the FDA under an EUA.
 Moderna FDA Brief On 12/19/2020 the FAA indicated holders of FAA-issued Airman Medical Certificates or Medical Clearances may receive the Pfizer-BioNTech or Moderna COVID-19 vaccine; however, a 48-hour no fly/no safety related duty interval must be observed after each dose.
-Johnson & Johnson has a vaccine which will only require one dose.
-AstraZeneca and Oxford University also have vaccines in the pipeline.
-The FAA will continue to evaluate vaccines from each manufacturer and issue waiting periods for those vaccines as each receives FDA authorization.
+On 2/27/2021 the FAA stated that pilots may receive the Johnson & Johnson single-dose vaccine, also known as the Janssen vaccine, which was FDA approved earlier in the day under EUA.
+The FAA required wait time for pilots receiving the Johnson & Johnson vaccine is the same as the first two approved vaccines, 48 hours.
+Janssen Fact Sheet AstraZeneca and Oxford University also have vaccines in the pipeline.
+The FAA’s written policy statement to AME’s advised that the aforementioned wait periods are similar to those required for other vaccines such as Tuberculosis and Typhoid vaccines, however, the FAA did not include any particular wait periods for those vaccines or others such as Yellow Fever.

 The Measles-Mumps-Rubella (MMR) vaccine has also demonstrated a protective effect against COVID19 according to one published study.
 Hydroxychloroquine is a medication which has been touted as beneficial against COVID-19, however, it can affect vision.
 Veklury (Remdesivir) is an antiviral drug which is FDA approved for COVID-19.
 Its use is typically limited to acute care facilities such as inpatient hospital care.

 Individuals holding an Airman Medical Certificate or Medical Clearance are prohibited from performing flight crewmember duties or air traffic control duties if they do not meet medical certification requirements, including those related to adverse events from medications that render them unable to perform such duties.
-Pilots should always obtain guidance from a reliable source before proceeding with vaccines or FAA medical certification.
+Pilots should obtain expert guidance to avoid problems with FAA medical certification.
 If records are submitted to the FAA they should be eloquently detailed.
 Depending upon the situation, there may be an advantage to submitting records directly to the FAA’s aeromedical certification division (AMCD) or a Regional Flight Surgeon instead of an AME.
 When reporting your medical history during your FAA flight physical the application asks you to report virtually all conditions and symptoms which you currently have, have had, or that you have been diagnosed with in your lifetime.
 In addition, all visits to health providers in the preceding 3 years are reportable at the time of FAA medical examination under item #19 on the airman medical application – FAA form 8500-8 / MedXPress. (updated 12/19/2020)

 Contact Pilot Medical Solutions at 405-787-0303 to confidentially discuss your FAA medical certification options.